javascript-queen/craiglist-python-scraper/README.md

-# craiglist-python-scrapper
+# craiglist-python-scraper

-# An easy to use Python scrapper to send you updates on the new stuff on Craiglist.
+# An easy to use Python scraper to send you updates on the new stuff on Craiglist.

 ‼️ I wrote all the dependencies I used in the file search.py in the top of the page.You'll need t reload them on your machine.